Temporal Graph Reconfiguration for Always-Connected Graphs: Introduction

-Moving on to static graph reconfiguration problems, motivated by detecting and redistricting gerrymandering, Akitaya et al.\cite{DBLP:journals/tcs/AkitayaKKST22} studied the graph reconfiguration of connected graph partitions through node swapping between partitions.
-Deciding if there exists a reconfiguration sequence when swapping a single node at a time was shown to be \textsf{PSPACE}-complete.
-A plethora of papers also studies graph reconfiguration problems in distributed systems, particularly in the context of programmable matter.
+Moving on to graph reconfiguration problems, motivated by detecting and redistricting gerrymandering, the authors in \cite{DBLP:journals/tcs/AkitayaKKST22} study the graph reconfiguration of connected graph partitions via node swapping between partitions.
+Deciding if there exists a reconfiguration sequence when swapping a single node at a time is \textsf{PSPACE}-complete.
+A plethora of papers also study graph reconfiguration problems in distributed systems, particularly in the context of programmable matter.
 The amoebot model considers embedded modules on a triangular grid that form a shape \cite{DBLP:journals/dc/DaymudeRS23}.
-The main problem investigated within the amoebot model is to develop algorithms that can transform a given starting shape $A$ into a given starting shape $B$ while maintaining connectivity \cite{DBLP:conf/sirocco/KostitsynaLS24}.
-Other programmable matter models have also studied this question \cite{DBLP:journals/jpdc/NavarraPP25,DBLP:journals/jcss/MichailSS19}.
+The main problem investigated in the amoebot model is to develop algorithms that transform a given starting shape $A$ into another given starting shape $B$ while maintaining connectivity \cite{DBLP:conf/sirocco/KostitsynaLS24}.
+Other programmable matter models have also studied this question \cite{DBLP:journals/jcss/MichailSS19,DBLP:journals/jpdc/NavarraPP25}.
 Finally, graph reconfiguration problems have also been studied in the overlay networks literature \cite{DBLP:journals/dc/GotteHSW23,DBLP:journals/dc/MichailSS22}.